 Receiving Tuakana Support

-All 4th, 5th and 6th year CMFnz Student Members in 2021 are welcome to register to have a tuakana journey with them: a more senior medical student or junior doctor who can share their experiences in medicine, listen to your struggles or challenges, pray with and encourage you, connect you with other Christian medical students, doctors or churches, and advise you on your next steps in your medical journey.
+All who will be 4th, 5th and 6th year CMFnz Student Members in 2022 are welcome to register to have a tuakana journey with them: a more senior medical student or junior doctor who can share their experiences in medicine, listen to your struggles or challenges, pray with and encourage you, connect you with other Christian medical students, doctors or churches, and advise you on your next steps in your medical journey.

 If you are a Christian medical student, but not yet a member of CMFnz, you can sign up to become a member (for free!) as part of the registration process.